Snipcola/destroyer-v3/commands.md

-## Welcome to Destroyer V3 Docs
+## Welcome to Destroyer V3 Commands In Depth

-You can use the [join our discord server](https://discord.gg/f5zAhbT) if you still need assistance.
+You can [join our discord server](https://discord.gg/f5zAhbT) if you still need assistance.

 ### Commands